MonoGame/docs.monogame.github.io/articles/monogame/whatis/index.md

 ---
-title: "What Is" Articles for MonoGame
+title: What Is Articles for MonoGame
 description: A series of articles to answer common questions related to MonoGame operation!
 requireMSLicense: true
 ---